AkremHub/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-* the median is :
+* The median is :

 ```r